pchalamet/pchalamet.github.io/content/posts/fsharp nullable.md

 ### Test drive
 I have a bunch of projects where NRT would be interesting:
 - [PresqueYaml](https://github.com/MagnusOpera/PresqueYaml): a Yaml deserializer, with lot of Reflection usage
 - [Terrabuild](https://github.com/MagnusOpera/Terrabuild): a build tool for monorepo.
-It does use F# Compiler.Service and Reflection for scripts
+It does use F# Compiler.Service and Reflection for scripts and [FsLexYacc](https://fsprojects.github.io/FsLexYacc/)

 But before, I've setup a [test project](https://github.com/pchalamet/test-fs-null) to play with this feature.
 Check the `Makefile`.